-We have over 50 years of experience caring for our residents.
+We have 60 years of experience caring for our community.

 A Samaritan traveling the road came upon him.
 When he saw the man’s condition, his heart went out to him.
 He gave him first aid, cleaning and bandaging his wounds.
 Then he lifted him onto his donkey, led him to an inn, and made him comfortable.
 In the morning he took out two silver coins and gave them to the innkeeper, and said, “Take good care of him.
 And if it costs any more, I’ll pay you back when I return.”